eoghanmccarthy/national-park-challenge/README.md

 - Explore a comprehensive list of US National Parks with details and images

 The ranking system uses a chess-inspired ELO algorithm, which dynamically adjusts park ratings based on win/loss outcomes and the relative strength (current rating) of each competitor.

-## Key Features

-- **Head-to-Head Voting**: Simple interface for choosing between two parks at a time
-- **Real-time Rankings**: See how parks move up and down in the rankings after each vote
-- **Park Details**: View information about each park including location, establishment date, and description
-- **Persistent Rankings**: Database-backed storage ensures rankings persist between sessions
-- **Visual Park Categories**: Color-coded by park type (forest, mountain, canyon, etc.)

 ## Technology Stack